XML in Excel (Table of Contents)

 Step 1 – To Convert your Spreadsheet into XML, you need a Markup Schema

-This markup schema defines each field that you’ll use in your XML file, i.e. the structure of the XML file.
-We have to do this outside Excel, in the other filetype.
+This markup schema defines each field you’ll use in your XML file, i.e., the structure of the XML file.
+We have to do this outside Excel in the other file type.

-In the below-mentioned spreadsheet, I have four types of column & information, i.e. Car makes, Car model, its year of manufacture, and at last, Car cost or value.
-So, in our Excel schema will have four different tags, and we need to create them.
+In the below-mentioned spreadsheet, I have four types of columns & information, i.e., Car makes Car model, year of manufacture, and last, Car cost or value.
+So, our Excel schema will have four different tags, and we must create them.

-Open Notepad and add the following two lines; they are the standard pieces of information that XML files need at the beginning.
+Open Notepad and add the following two lines; they are the standard information that XML files need initially.
 (Note: It is optional ).

 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>